 IRB Policy Committee

-The IRB Policy Committee (IPC), appointed by the vice president for research and/or the senior associate vice president for research, supports faculty efforts in research involving human subjects.
-The committee develops recommended policies and administrative procedures for all of the IRBs at Ohio State.
+The IRB Policy Committee (IPC) develops recommended policies and administrative procedures for all of the IRBs at Ohio State.
 The IPC also supports the educational, quality improvement, and outreach activities of the Human Research Protections Program.

-The IPC was very actively involved in Ohio State’s successful effort to attain accreditation for human subjects activity from the Association for the Accreditation of Human Research Protection Programs (AAHRPP).
+The IPC is actively involved in Ohio State’s efforts to maintain accreditation for human subjects activity from the Association for the Accreditation of Human Research Protection Programs (AAHRPP).